JamieBort/GitHubDataVCardWithFetch/README.md

 If you have some extra time, continue playing with the [GitHub API](https://developer.github.com/v3/) and see what other endpoints you can access without authentication.

 Comment: Not finished.
 I want to come back to this to play with the api some more.
-And the styles need to be changed before deleting the 'old' directory.
+Also, the styles need to be changed before deleting the 'old' directory.